pace-neutrons/Horace/documentation/smg/12_deploying_releases_to_GitHub.md

 Any pull requests must be opened to merge into the release branch created in 1.

-6. After testing has been performed and bug fixes have been merged, repeat step 2 with the updated release branch.
+6. After testing has been performed and bug fixes have been merged, repeat steps 2-3 with the updated release branch.
 Again, ensure the release is a draft.
+You can have more than one equivalent GitHub draft release at once.
+So, once the new release candidates have been created, a new draft release can be pushed to GitHub and the hold draft deleted.
+You can delete the draft from the "Releases" page on GitHub.

 7. Smoke test the new release candidates in the draft release.